mach3builders/laravel-privatelabel/README.md

 The main app will also need to be running on port 8080.

 To make the main app run on 8080, change the nginx of the main app to listen on 8080.
+Change this in the ngin config, this can be done trough forge >> edit files >> edit nginx

 New way
 ```nginx